lsst-sqre/sqr-041/index.rst

 Currently, none of the Science Platform aspects or administrative interfaces have a CSP.
 The most valuable restrictions would be ``script-src`` and ``style-src``.

+See `DMTN-193`_ for more discussion of this and other web security issues with the Science Platform.

 Mitigations
 """""""""""